|

 and every single fingertip

-that played across an open page
+that played across an open pageyou thought the books would burn

 but they fell open at the perfect place